kablewy/Context-Engineering-Manifesto/00_COURSE/00_mathematical_foundations/00_introduction.md

 ## Welcome to the Mathematical Heart of Context Engineering

-Now let's begins the most transformative part of your journey: **translating intuitive understanding into mathematical precision that enables systematic optimization and continuous improvement.**
+Now let's begin with the most transformative part of your journey: **translating intuitive understanding into mathematical precision that enables systematic optimization and continuous improvement.**

 ### The Transformation Ahead